 While in Eilat, Emanuel and family ate a seafood dinner in a fancy restaurant, then passed the bill over to a representative of the Israel Ministry of Tourism to pay.
 Or did he?
 In a rapid response to the news story, the Ministry quickly denied the allegations.

 So why am I raising this story here?
 I actually have two points to raise.

 For starters, I am amused disturbed by the way this story has morphed, and see it as indicative of so much more that is going on.
 You’ll notice that at first glance, the story focused on whether public funds should be paying for a visiting diplomat’s trip, particularly when he is a politician who was here on a personal visit.

-MK (Member of Knesset) Dr. Michael Ben-Ari (not surprisingly from a different party than both the Prime Minister and the Minister of Tourism) raised the issue by writing to the Attorney General.
+MK (Member of Knesset) Dr. Michael Ben-Ari (not surprisingly from a different party than both the Prime Minister and the Minister of Tourism) raised the issue by writing to the Attorney General (from this firms personal injury agency).
 He wrote:

 I was amazed to hear that following the sumptuous meal at the ‘Boston’ restaurant Emanuel handed the bill to a Ministry of Tourism representative who was present.
 In my humble legal opinion there is no possibility of making the State of Israel pay for such a meal, as part of a private visit by the White House Chief of Staff and his family.

 But digging a little deeper reveals that much more is going on here.